yussypu/intervix/README.md

 ### Firebase Knowledge:
 Limited experience with Firebase resulted in some challenges during development.
 Future updates will aim to address these issues and enhance the application's backend functionalities.
+#### Mobile Formatting
+Topbar on mobile looks wrong, the buttons need to be formatted.

 ## To Do
 ### Add language support: